Aasif-github/Database/mysql.md

 By understanding these differences, you can choose the appropriate command based on your specific needs and the context of your database operations.

-# best approch to find difference btw to dates in mysql?
+# Best approch to find difference btw two dates in mysql?
 To find the difference between two dates in MySQL, the `DATEDIFF` function is one of the simplest and most effective approaches.
 This function calculates the number of days between two dates.
 Here's a basic example of how you can use it:

 ```sql